alangaurav/csocial/README.md

 pidfile = "/var/run/gunicorn/prod.pid"
 # Daemonize the Gunicorn process (detach & enter background)
 daemon = True
+# Add graecful time out to restart workers in case they are killed
+graceful_timeout = 120
 ```

 Once you create and save your Gunicorn config file you can run gunicorn using the following command from the root project directory: